brugal/wolfcamql/README-ioquake3.txt

 # Contributing

-Please send all patches to bugzilla (https://bugzilla.icculus.org), or as a GitHub pull request and submit your patch there.
+Please submit patches through GitHub pull requests.

 The focus for ioq3 is to develop a stable base suitable for further development and provide players with the same Quake 3 experience they've had for years.